Letting Out a Property: Do I Need a Landlord License (UK)?

 Letting out a property without the correct licence is a criminal offence and quite simply, not a good idea.

-Then there’s the risk of a Rent Repayment Order (RRO), which allows tenants to claim back up to 12 months’ rent if the property was rented illegally.
+Then there's the risk of a Rent Repayment Order (RRO), which allows tenants to claim back rent if the property was rented illegally.
+Under the Renters' Rights Act 2025, from 1 May 2026 the maximum a landlord can be ordered to repay increased from 1 to 2 years' rent.
 That includes rent paid through housing benefit or universal credit.
-If a tenant files a claim successfully, the landlord in question needs to repay the total amount, regardless of whether they’ve already spent it.
+If a tenant files a claim successfully, the landlord in question needs to repay the amount ordered, regardless of whether they've already spent it.

 A 2024 report from the NRLA highlighted that over £13 million in fines were issued to landlords for unlicensed lettings between 2021 and 2023.
 Though not all of these fines were enforced.